How present are you?

 What if we used Autumn as an opportunity to get back to our roots, our strength and security, our loving God?

 Roots of Family & Friends- Think slow dinners and nights spent in with those you love and who love you unconditionally.
 Think deeply rooted conversation around a table, sipping wine and breaking bread.
 Thinking subtle touches of warmth and moments to cherish.

 Roots of Culture- Think your story and those that came before you.
 Think community and the history of the city you live in.
 Think creating depth and understanding of your lineage.
 Think about how beautiful having this connection to culture, to history, is.

 Roots of Passion & Purpose- Think spending hours doing what you love; those things that resonate with your heart.
 Think intentionality and purposeful work.
-Think reconnecting with like-minded individuals who just "get it" when you mention living a life of meaning and taking a leap for what matters.
+Think reconnecting with like-minded individuals who just "get it" when you mention living a life of meaning and following where God leads.

 Our roots are strong my friends.
 They are strong in a way we may not often understand, and quite possibly, do not take the time to remind ourselves of.
 Autumn is an opportunity to dive into our roots.

 Let's create warmth, connection, and security with the "stuff that people cannot see".